Otolaryngology (ENT) ST3

 - Candidates will be notified of their final score together with detailed explanations for any changes.

-- Candidate wishing to appeal their Self-assessment score will be directed to the appeals process by HEYH.
+- Candidates wishing to appeal their Self-assessment score will be directed to the appeals process by NHS England North East and Yorkshire.

 If a candidate’s portfolio is not provided in the specified format and evidence cannot be verified by the assessor during the allocated time, a score of zero will be awarded for that element of the portfolio.